GoogleContainerTools/skaffold/docs/content/en/docs/concepts/api/_index.md

 complete.
 You can use these events to automate next steps in your development workflow.

-e.g: when making a change to port-forwarded frontend service, reload the browser url after the service is deployed and running to test changes.
+For example, when making a change to port-forwarded frontend service, reload the browser url after the service is deployed and running to test changes.

 Here is way to get events for a `skaffold dev` [getting-started example](https://github.com/GoogleContainerTools/skaffold/tree/master/examples/getting-started)